Desertion (novel): Plot

 There is, as you can see, an I in this story, but it is not a story about me.
 It is one about all of us, about Farida and Amin and our parents, and about Jamila.
 It is about how one story contains many and how they belong not to us but are part of the random currents of our time, and about how stories capture us and entangle us for all time.

-The novel is narrated by Rashid in all but one of the ten chapters, which exception is drawn from the notebooks of his brother Amin.
-Rashid is the youngest child of teaching parents: he is two years younger than Amin, who is in turn two years younger than Farida, their sister.
-The children are brought up in Zanzibar late in 1950s, during a time of heady transition from colonialism to independence.
+The novel initially appears to be a third person omniscient narration, but eventually the reader learns that it being narrated by Rashid, the youngest child of teaching parents in 1950s Zanzibar.
+Rashid is two years younger than his older brother Amin (whose diary notes are included as one chapter of the novel).
+The two have a sister, Farida, who is two years older than Amin.
+The children grow up during a time of heady and frightening transition from colonialism to independence.

 Rashid spins two tales: one is in part his own, and largely contingent on the other, set some fifty years thence on the outskirts of a small town in colonial Kenya, along the east African coast north of Mombasa, when early one morning in 1899 an Englishman stumbles out of the desert and collapses before a local shopkeeper outside his mosque.
 The latter, Hassanali, takes him back home and, amidst the considerable kerfuffle, and with some help from family and local professionals, begins nursing the man back to health.

 Hassanali is a nervous, superstitious, cowardly man.
 On first being approached by the almost lifeless Pearce, he mistakes him for a ghoulish genie come to spirit his soul away.

 Before long, an English district officer, one Frederick Turner, arrives on the scene.
 He accuses Hassanali of having stolen whatever goods the Englishman brought with him, and promptly conveys him back to the residency.
 The traveller's name, as it turns out, is Martin Pearce, a man of liberal thought and broad linguistic knowledge, and something of an "Orientalist".
 During his convalescence with Turner, he begins quickly to feel guilty about the harsh treatment and false accusations levelled at his original saviours, for he genuinely arrived with almost nothing but the clothes on his back: the only item he seems to have lost is his notebook.
 On visiting the shopkeeper to apologise, he sees Rehana, Hassanali's sister, and falls for her immediately.

 Rehana's father was an Indian trader who settled in Mombasa and married a local woman, but the family is now part of the "Arabised minority" in a town still fresh with the memory of its years of slavery under the sultan.

 The subsequent relationship between Rehana and Pearce is, of course, a scandal.
 Rashid in his narrative admits that it is difficult to say how it came about, if less so to figure out how it was discovered.
 The upshot is that Rehana is forced to vacate the town and take up lodgings elsewhere with Pearce.